cham207388/spring-contract/README.md

 - create docker-bake.hcl
 - export variable=value
 - execute `docker buildx bake --load` to build and see them locally
-- execute `docker buildx bake --push` to build and push to repository
+- execute `docker buildx bake --push` to build and push to docker hub

 ## Makefile